Cricket in Japan

 Japan have both Men’s and Women’s National teams who compete every year in various tournaments against other international or touring sides.

 Japan Men’s National Team first appeared in an internationally recognised tournament in 1996 and has since won the ICC EAP Cricket Cup in 2005 and EAP Trophy in 2007.
+They also won their firsts Men’s East Asia Cup in 2018.

 The Japan Women’s National Team has had great success in recent years, playing their first tournament at the International Women’s Cricket Council (IWCC) Trophy in 2003.
 In 2010 when they won the ICC EAP Women’s Cricket Trophy, and then won a Bronze Medal at the Asian Games later that year.
 They repeated the EAP Trophy success in 2012.